Several years ago, Michael Hyatt (former CEO of Thomas Nelson) responded to a rumor on his blog. In the post, Michael wrote,

-Late last year, I came across a website alleging a sex scandal involving President Obama.
+In 2012, I came across a website alleging a sex scandal involving President Obama.
 The “story” first came out in 2008 just before the primary.
 It was shown to be baseless and quickly faded away.
 Then it resurfaced again in 2010.
 (The original story was removed by the source after staying online for 4 years.)

 Another site purports alleged “proof” that Obama is a Muslim terrorist in disguise.
 Again, a baseless rumor.

 And another alleges that Obama is gay, has sexually harassed males, and abuses drugs.
 Again, baseless.

 Note: I don’t agree with many of Obama’s policies.
 But these accusations are scurrilous, vicious, outrageous, and just plain slimy.
 There’s no good evidence to support any of them.
 That’s why they’ve never gained traction.
 However, because they are written intelligently, they persuade the uninformed (a characteristic of effective libel).

 In 2013, Rick Warren was personally attacked, judged, and lied about by professing Christians.